Comparison

 • General transcription apps handle standalone audio files well but have no knowledge of WhatsApp chat structure, sender names, or timestamps

-• ChatToPDF Premium+Voice ($49 per chat) batch-processes the entire exported ZIP and embeds transcripts inline in the PDF with sender attribution and timestamps preserved
+• ChatToPDF Premium+Voice ($49 per chat) processes supported voice notes in one exported chat and embeds successful transcripts with exported sender attribution and timestamps

 • No transcription tool performs perfectly on noisy recordings — test with your own audio before committing to anything important